 CLASS 110 - My Favorite Other Picture - Any other favorite photo.
-Exhibit must be an 8"x10" mounted in appropriate size cut matting (no frames) with a sandwich backing.
+The exhibit must be an 8 inches x 10 inches mounted in appropriate size cut matting (no frames) with a sandwich backing.

 DEPARTMENT B, DIVISION 182 - MASTERING PHOTOGRAPHY (UNIT III)